-In the Early Years Foundation Stage the learning outcomes are referenced to Christianity and are appropriate to a range of other beliefs and cultures.
+In the Early Years Foundation Stage the learning outcomes are referenced to Christianity and as appropriate to a range of other beliefs and cultures.

-Key Stage 1 – Christianity is studied and one other principal religion, plus one other religion or non-religious worldview
+Key Stage 1 – Christianity and one other principal religion, plus one other religion or non-religious worldview

-Key Stage 2 – Christianity is studied and one other different principal religion each year, in some depth, plus other religions or non-religious worldviews
+Key Stage 2 – Christianity and two other principal religions in some depth, plus other religions or non-religious worldviews

 The following religions have been selected for study:

 There are no presumptions made as to the religious backgrounds, beliefs and values of the children or adults.
 Any religious backgrounds are valued to encourage individuals to share their own experiences freely.
 All religions and their communities are treated with respect and sensitivity and links which can be made between, home, school and a faith community are valued.
-We acknowledge that each religion studied can contribute to the education of all our pupils and promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible; for example, REAction (An outreach event run by Label of Love and Sue Holmes an independent RE consultant) and Christingle Services.
+We acknowledge that each religion studied can contribute to the education of all our pupils and promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible; for example, REAction and Christingle Services.

 The long-term plan maps out the topics the children will study in each Key Stage.
 It is taken from The Agreed Syllabus for Religious Education.
-The subject leader provides medium-term plans for each unit of work from the agreed syllabus outlining the knowledge, skills and key vocabulary that should be taught.
+The subject leader provides medium-term plans for each unit of work from the agreed syllabus.
 This supports teachers with the development of lesson planning.

-At Brough Primary School we want every child to leave us in Year 6 having had a wide range of opportunities to explore their own beliefs and the beliefs of others.
+At Brough Primary School we want every child to leave us in Year 6 having had a wide range of opportunities to explore their own beliefs and the beliefs of others without barriers to learning.
 The impact of these, and of the quality of the provision they received, is measured through discussions, work they produce and the knowledge and skills they have developed.